simingz/lab_website/content/positions/jobs.md

 ## Postdoc positions

 We are mainly a computational lab deveping computational methods and perform analysis on genomic data, thus postdocs are required to have a quantitative background.
 Programming skills are necessary.
 Ideally, the postdoc should have experience in working with genomics data.
 Wet lab experience is a plus but not required.
 Postdocs in our lab will have the opportunity to work on projects that are of interests to both the PI and themselves.
 I will fully support the postdoc's research projects and career development.
+We also offer a competitive salary.
 Informal inquiries are welcome.
 Please send me an email (siming.zhao@dartmouth.edu).

-See more details about the postdoc job positions [here]().
+See more details about the postdoc job positions [here](https://geiselmed.dartmouth.edu/bmds/2021/07/20/post-doctoral-scholar-position-in-the-department-of-biomedical-data-science-at-dartmouth/).

 ## For graduate students